GutenTech/GutenDocs/README.md

     primaryColorFive: false, // use string format eg: "#bada55" },
 anchorHashJump: 10,  // how far above the linked hashtag to jump to
-introTxt: { // for every key in this object 1 section with be rendered with the title of the key and the content of the value of that key
-  heading1: 'paragraph1 Lorem ipsum dolor sit amet, consectetur adipiscing elit',
-  heading2: 'paragraph2 Lorem ipsum dolor sit amet, consectetur adipiscing elit',
+introTxt: { // for every key in this object one section will be rendered with the title of the key and the content of the value of that key heading(1): 'paragraph(1) Lorem ipsum dolor sit amet, consectetur adipiscing elit', ... heading(n): 'paragraph(n) Lorem ipsum dolor sit amet, consectetur adipiscing elit', },
-  heading3: 'paragraph3 Lorem ipsum dolor sit amet, consectetur adipiscing elit',
-  heading4: 'paragraph4 Lorem ipsum dolor sit amet, consectetur adipiscing elit', },
 </pre>
 ##### Using themes